 - Optional toppings: fresh or frozen fruit, honey, maple syrup, other sweetener, protein powder, etc.

-Want to get more single serving recipes like this peanut butter banana overnight oats delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like this peanut butter banana overnight oats with yogurt delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.